MEET OUR SPECIAL GUESTS & EXPERTS AT BAM Festival!

 David Goldthorpe, Goldfish Creative, New Zealand

-David Goldthorpe’s background as a producer and production manager for theatre and events including New Zealand New Performance Festival in New York City and Chet Baker; Like Someone in Love which has toured over 30 venues around the world.
+David Goldthorpe is a Producer and Location Manager based in Wellington, New Zealand.
+He cut his teeth producing and production managing theatre and events including New Zealand New Performance Festival in New York City and Chet Baker; Like Someone in Love which has toured over 30 venues around the world.
 He has been production manager and technical manager for LUX Light Festival and Light Nelson and has produced installation artworks with Storybox, Good Company Arts and with his own company Goldfish Creative.
-David is a sought after locations scout and manager for screen production having location managed feature film Human Traces and docudrama Doubt: the Scott Watson Case, as well as numerous Television Commercials.
-In 2017, David was appointed by the New Zealand Film Commission to produce Jesse Taylor Smith’s debut short film Behold the Ghost.
-David currently works with the Edmund Hillary Fellowship producing an international summit for positive global impact.
+David is a sought after Locations Scout and Manager for film and television having location managed feature films Human Traces, Reunion and Coming Home in the Dark, countless television commercials as well as popular NZ TV series Wellington Paranormal with Jemaine Clement.
+In 2017, David was appointed by the New Zealand Film Commission to produce Jesse Taylor Smith’s debut short film Behold the Ghost which is about to play in the Official Selection at Oaxaca Film Festival this year.

 Debbie Fish, Goldfish Creative, New Zealand